stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 - Fixed the [Spring/Kleaner](kleaner.md) not working on some specific properties, like the strength of the *TextEvo* effect.
 - The *Get* button in the [controller edit panel](controller-tools.md) does not change the size of the selected controllers anymore.
 - Fixed the [Auto-rig](autorig.md) freezing in some specific cases (leg with a hoof but no foot).
+- The [Auto-rig](autorig.md) now moves the controllers to the top of the composition even if they're nulls.

 ## 16.2.13